 But then I noticed something very odd indeed… My hangover was in my foot.

 I pulled back the covers and saw that my ankle was swollen up like a water balloon.
 As I had become more sober during the nightmare trip home I had also become aware of a pain in my ankle.
 At the time I thought I had simply twisted it a little.
 However, a trip to the hospital confirmed that I had in fact broken my ankle.
 I felt very embarrassed when I had to tell the doctor that I could not recall how I had done it.
 I found out later that it had happened while I had been dancing and slipping on the ice.
 My co-workers said I was complaining that my foot hurt when they helped me back up but I had insisted I was fine to go home.
 So not only was I drunk but I was most likely in shock too.
 In total I had spent almost eight hours lost in Holland, drunk and walking around on a broken ankle.

-For the following two months I had to keep my leg in a cast and I have never gotten drunk at an office Christmas party since.
+For the following two months I had to keep my leg in a cast.
+I have never gotten drunk at an office Christmas party since or gotten lost in Amsterdam so spectacularly again.
 If this story seems hard to believe I can assure you that every fact (that I can remember) is true.
 One important thing the whole experience taught me is nothing in the world feels as good as putting on a clean pair of socks for the first time after having your foot in a cast for two months.